ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    :curated:
    :community:

-   For information on what the values support levels entail, please see :doc:`../modules_support.rst`
+   For information on what the support level values entail, please see :doc:`../modules_support.rst`

 :status: This field records information about the module that is